 Option 3: Create Your Own Products

 Some boxes include proprietary items — a custom tote, a branded notebook, exclusive packaging.
 Higher cost but increases perceived value and sets you apart.
+Exclusive items can't be price-compared against retail, which protects your margins, and they reinforce your brand every time a subscriber uses them.
+The trade-off is minimum order quantities: custom manufacturing usually means buying in bulk, so reserve proprietary items for components you're confident you'll use across many months.

 Step 5: Set Up Subscription Billing